-Fitness & Conditioning 11/12 is a course for students interested in learning about and participating in a variety of on and off campus recreational fitness activities such as spin classes, cardio/core classes, yoga, Pilates, cardio kickboxing, Zumba, stretching, in addition to strength and conditioning training.
+Fitness & Conditioning 11/12 is a course for students interested in learning about and participating in a variety of recreational fitness activities such as spin classes, yoga, Pilates, cardio kickboxing and Zumba, in addition to experiencing a variety of strength and conditioning activities and training.
 Outside guests may be invited to share their knowledge and expertise pertaining to fitness, strength, and flexibility goals.
 An emphasis for this class will be to motivate students through participation in non-threatening, non-competitive activities in a supportive and encouraging classroom environment.
+Students will acquire a basic understanding of muscular anatomy, nutrition, and training principles.
+Students will leave the course with the knowledge and confidence to continue to lead an active and healthy lifestyle.